 There is no need to rush this point.
 Daily water exposure without risk is the best way to ensure that your dog learns how to be confident in water.
 Just let your dog know that the water is there and that it is nothing to be feared.

 When you feel as though your Dachshund is ready, try to convince him or her to paddle and get their paws wet.
 Make sure to give positive praises (and possibly treats) if they make it this far.
 Also, it may be a good idea for you to splash the water with them.

 2. Shallow End First

-If your dog has been touching water with his paws or paddling at the side of a lake or river for a while and doesn’t seem afraid, you can move on to the next step.
-The next step is a big leap, so make sure that your Dachshund spends adequate time exploring water first.
+If your dog has been touching water with his paws or paddling at the side of a lake or river for a while and doesn’t seem afraid, you can move on.
+The next step is a sizable leap, so make sure that your Doxie has spent adequate time exploring water first.